 The winter season and come with it’s own set of stressors.
 Use techniques like journaling, exercising or talking to a friend to get you through.
 Read this post for tips on stress relief tips for moms.

 33. Wash Your Hands

-Walking around with hand sanitizer is great but, what’s even better than sanitizer is hand-washing with soap and water.
+Walking around with hand sanitizer is OK but, what’s even better than sanitizer is hand-washing using soap and water.
 To make sure your hands are thoroughly clean, be sure to sing the ABC’s (twice) all the way through while washing.

 34. Avoid Eye Contact

 The eyes and nose are hot spots for germ entry into the body.
 So keep your hands clean and avoid touching those parts of your face whenever possible.

 35. Set SMART Goals

 Smart goals are “Specific Measurable Achievable Relevant and Timely”.
 January is busy of people making goals to be better and do better.
 But, you don’t have to wait until January.
 SMART goals can be made any time of year.
 Make sure that your goals are specific as possible.

 In addition, find a way to track those goals.
 Tracking could be something as simple using a journal or using an app on your phone to track your steps if you have fitness goal.

 Whatever your goals are, make them achievable and relevant to you.
 Saying that you’d like to be a millionaire in 6 months when you’re between jobs and are in thousands of dollars of dept, sounds really admirable, but isn’t realistic.